salrashid123/k8s_webhook_helloworld/README.md

 You can also use an IP address as the endpoint if you do not have an external DNS server available.

-To use an IP instead, change the SAN value to innclude it and regenerate the server.crt/key
+To use an IP instead, change the SAN value to include it and regenerate the server.crt/key

 edit CA/openssl.cnf and add IP.1 value
 ```